huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 [IP-Adapter](https://ip-adapter.github.io/) is an effective and lightweight adapter that adds image prompting capabilities to a diffusion model.
 This adapter works by decoupling the cross-attention layers of the image and text features.
 All the other model components are frozen and only the embedded image features in the UNet are trained.
 As a result, IP-Adapter files are typically only ~100MBs.

-IP-Adapter works with most of our Stable Diffusion, Stable Diffusion XL (SDXL), ControlNet, T2I-Adapter, and any custom models finetuned from the same base models.
+IP-Adapter works with most of our pipelines, including Stable Diffusion, Stable Diffusion XL (SDXL), ControlNet, T2I-Adapter, AnimateDiff.
+And you can use any custom models finetuned from the same base models.
+It also works with LCM-Lora out of box.

 <Tip>